dgrisham/wenv/README.rst

         ln -s <path-to-this-repo>/{template,extensions} "$wenv_cfg"

-3. Put the `wenv` and `completion.bash` files wherever you like, and add the following lines to source them in your Zsh profile (or another Zsh startup file):
+3. Put the `wenv` and `completion.bash` files wherever you like, and add the following lines to source them in your `.zshrc`:

     .. code-block:: bash